-Yadan landform (Devil Valley), the formation and development of Yadan landform is inseparable from the surface rock structure and climatic conditions.
-The Huangfeng Mountain, Dafeng Mountain, and Kaitemiri in the administrative area belong to the bare Tertiary geology, and the surface material is mostly loose mudstone and siltstone.
-Affected by the activities of the Himalayas, under the long-term northwest wind, it has been eroded into a variety of residual mounds and trough-shaped lowlands, forming unique Yadan landform.
+Yadan landform (Devil Valley), formation and development of Yadan landform is inseparable from surface rock structure and climatic conditions.
+Huangfeng Mountain, Dafeng Mountain, and Kaitemiri in administrative area belong to Bare Tertiary geology, and surface material is mostly loose mudstone and siltstone.
+Affected by activities of Himalayas, under long-term northwest wind, it has been eroded into a variety of residual mounds and trough-shaped lowlands, forming unique Yadan landform.
 Some resemble ancient castles, tombs of emperors or thousand army tents, and some resemble horses, camels, lions, tigers, mushrooms, steamed buns, and round tables in different poses.

-Emerald Lake is about 32 kilometers away from Mangya City, with Kunlun Mountain in the south and Altun Mountain in the north.
+Emerald Lake is about 32 kilometers away from Mangya City, with Kunlun Mountain in south and Altun Mountain in north.
 It is a rich and beautiful artificial salt lake.
-The total area of the salt lake is about 26 square kilometers.
-It belongs to the magnesium sulfate subtype salt lake.
-There is a rock salt layer at the bottom, which is generally 5 meters thick, and the thickest point is 9.68 meters.
-The lake is rich in salts such as lithium, potash, and mirabilite.
-The high-concentration salt water in the salt ponds with different shapes and different depths is called “brine” locally.
-It is a pit formed after years of mining in the salt lake.
-Due to the different concentration of minerals, a colorful scene is formed, especially when it is calm and the waves are scattered around like a mirror.
+Total area of salt lake is about 26 square kilometers.
+It belongs to magnesium sulfate subtype salt lake.
+There is a rock salt layer at bottom, which is generally 5 meters thick, and the thickest point is 9.68 meters.
+Emerald lake is rich in salts such as lithium, potash, and mirabilite.
+High-concentration salt water in salt ponds with different shapes and different depths is called “brine” locally.
+It is a pit formed after years of mining in salt lake.
+Due to different concentration of minerals, a colorful scene is formed, especially when it is calm and waves are scattered around like a mirror.

 Gasi Lake covers an area of 104 square kilometers.
-The water is clear and light blue.
+Water is clear and light blue.
 It is home to about 244 species of birds such as bar-headed geese, grey geese, swans, black-necked cranes, and swan geese.
-Due to the suitable climate, the water and grass are beautiful and it is a swan goose.
-The main habitat where it thrives and thrives has been known as the hometown of swan goose for thousands of years.
+Due to suitable climate, water and grass are beautiful and it is a swan goose.
+Main habitat where it thrives and thrives has been known as hometown of swan goose for thousands of years.

 Mangnai County Geography and Climate

-Mangya City is located in the northwest of the Qaidam Basin, with Ruoqiang County of Xinjiang Uygur Autonomous Region to the west, The Greater Caidan to the east, Aksai County of Gansu Province to the northeast, and Golmud City to the southeast.
-The terrain of Mangya City is high in the northwest and low in the southeast.
-Altun Mountain stands in its north, and the snow-capped Akaqi Mantage Mountain rises to the southwest, forming a topographic pattern of mountains and basins.
-Except for the Ahati Mountains in the north and the Akqimantage Mountains in the southwest, which are above 3800 meters above sea level.
-The basin area, which accounts for about 80% of the total area of Mangya, is between 2689-3800 meters above sea level.
+Mangya City is located in northwest of Qaidam Basin, with Ruoqiang County of Xinjiang Uygur Autonomous Region to west, Dacaidan to east, Aksai County of Gansu Province to northeast, and Golmud City to southeast.
+Terrain of Mangya City is high in northwest and low in southeast.
+Altun Mountain stands in its north, and snow-capped Akaqi Mantage Mountain rises in its southwest, forming a topographic pattern of mountains and basins.
+Except for Ahati Mountains in north and Akqimantage Mountains in southwest, which are above 3800 meters above sea level.
+The basin area, which accounts for about 80% of total area of Mangya, is between 2689-3800 meters above sea level.

 Mangya has a typical plateau continental climate, with little precipitation, large evaporation, dry, cold, oxygen-poor, and dusty weather.
-The annual average temperature is 4.0°C and the annual precipitation is 47.8 mm.
-The annual average number of windy days is 36 days, and the annual sunshine hours are 3,128 hours.
+Annual average temperature is 4.0°C and annual precipitation is 47.8 mm.
+Annual average number of windy days is 36 days, and annual sunshine hours are 3,128 hours.

 Population and ethnic groups

-As of 2019, the total population is 63,000, of which the population is mainly concentrated in Mangya Town and Huatugou Town.
+As of 2019, total population is 63,000, of which population is mainly concentrated in Mangya Town and Huatugou Town.
 Other places are deserted and uninhabited, with an average of less than one person per square kilometer.
 There are 17 ethnic groups in Mangya, including Han, Mongolian, Tibetan, Hui, Salar, Tu, Manchu, Dongxiang, and Uygur.
-The Han nationality accounts for about 94% of the total population.
+Han nationality accounts for about 94% of total population.

-In the Han Dynasty, the Mangya area belonged to Ruoqiang State,
+In Han Dynasty, Mangya area belonged to Ruoqiang State,

-In the 4th year of the Chenghe Emperor (320 AD) of Western Jin Dynasty, the Gasi area of Mangya belonged to Tuyuhun regime.
+In 4th year of Chenghe Emperor (320 AD) of Western Jin Dynasty, Gasi area of Mangya belonged to Tuyuhun regime.

-In the 7th year of Hongwu Emperor (1374 AD) of Ming Dynasty, Mangya area was administrated by the central goverment.
+In 7th year of Hongwu Emperor (1374 AD) of Ming Dynasty, Mangya area was administrated by central goverment.

-In the 38th year of Jiajing Emperor (1559 AD) of Ming Dynasty, the Tumote tribe of Eastern Mongolia, Ida Khan, led his troops into Mangya area
+In 38th year of Jiajing Emperor (1559 AD) of Ming Dynasty, Tumote tribe of Eastern Mongolia, Ida Khan, led his troops into Mangya area

-In the years of Kangxi Emperor of Qing Dynasty, the Gasi of Mangya area became a military fortress.
+In years of Kangxi Emperor of Qing Dynasty, Gasi of Mangya area became a military fortress.

-In the 3rd year of Yongzheng Emperor (1725 AD) of Qing Dynasty, Mangya area belonged to the pastoral land of Haixi Mongol.
+In 3rd year of Yongzheng Emperor (1725 AD) of Qing Dynasty, Mangya area belonged to pastoral land of Haixi Mongol.

-In the 19th year of the Republic of China (1930), Mangya area belonged to Dulan County.
+In 19th year of Republic of China (1930), Mangya area belonged to Dulan County.

-In the 28th year of the Republic of China (1939), Mangya area was under jurisdiction of Tongxin bureau.
+In 28th year of Republic of China (1939), Mangya area was under jurisdiction of Tongxin bureau.

-In the 30th year of the Republic of China (1941), Mangya area was governed by West Bureau of Kazakh Region.
+In 30th year of Republic of China (1941), Mangya area was governed by West Bureau of Kazakh Region.

-In the 35th year of the Republic of China (1946), Mangya area was restored to Dulan County.
+In 35th year of Republic of China (1946), Mangya area was restored to Dulan County.

-In 1953, Mangya Town and Huatugou area belonged to the Altonquk Kazakh Autonomous Prefecture
+In 1953, Mangya Town and Huatugou area belonged to Altonquk Kazakh Autonomous Prefecture

 In 1964, Mangya Town was established to serve asbestos mines.